University of Birmingham

-- Birmingham has a lively club scene with plenty of bars, music venues and restaurants located throughout the city.
-Live music can be seen at the Birmingham O2 Academy, well known for showcasing up-and-coming artists – with bands such as Kings of Leon, Arctic Monkeys and Franz Ferdinand having played there before hitting the big time.
+- Birmingham has a lively club scene with plenty of bars, music venues and restaurants throughout the city.
+Live music can be seen at the Birmingham O2 Academy, well known for showcasing up-and-coming artists – bands such as Kings of Leon, Arctic Monkeys and Franz Ferdinand played there before hitting the big time.

 - Birmingham has everything you could ever dream of when it comes to eating, including a chocolate factory!

 - Birmingham's National Exhibition Centre (NEC) is well known for its major exhibitions, while the National Indoor Arena is major venue for music, comedy and sports competitions.